AhmedAbdelmagyd/Active-directory-lab/README.md

 - IP: 10.10.10.0, Subnet: 255.255.255.0
 <img width="601" height="497" alt="Photos 9_6_2026 9_54_52" src="https://github.com/user-attachments/assets/4c7b3808-9e0e-453e-bd97-d176574ba90b" />

+- Great now we have a complete isolated network for our virtual machines to communicate through!

 - To create a New Virtual machine go to file and select "New Virtual Machine" or you can use Ctrl + N
 <img width="1226" height="857" alt="Captures - File Explorer 9_6_2026 8_15_59" src="https://github.com/user-attachments/assets/d47655e7-5d81-4fef-9270-cf83d4bc9506" />